lfsalasg/lfsalasg/README.md

-Half time web developer, half time Chemical Engineer and full time looking for software solutions to the industry.
+Half time software developer, half time Chemical Engineer and full time looking for software solutions to the industry.

 I work on: